Statements of intent to host the 24th Euro-Par conference in 2018 now requested

-At its next meeting in 2015 in Vienna, Austria, the Euro-Par Steering Committee will consider bids to host Euro-Par 2017.
+At its next meeting in 2016 in Grenoble, France, the Euro-Par Steering Committee will consider bids to host Euro-Par 2018.

 Statements of intent must be submitted in electronic form to firstname.lastname@example.org .

 Institutions wishing to make a bid should be able to provide the usual facilities to run a conference for up to 300 delegates including both plenary sessions and at least three parallel streams.
 If you have serious plans to make a bid, please contact the Chair of the Euro-Par Steering Committee in advance.
 You will be given more detailed guidelines.

 Full bids should include details of the people responsible for the conference organisation, of the facilities to be used, of access (i.e., local airport and transfer to conference centre etc.), a draft budget based on a break-even figure of 250 delegates, and a brief supporting case which takes account of each of the evaluation criteria listed below.
 The budget should indicate what is inclusive in the delegate fee (e.g., proceedings, refreshments, lunches, etc.).
 A set of satellite workshops accompanying the conference must also be administered.
 The conference fee should not exceed EUR 600 for conference+workshops.